FellanNokes/SQL_course_Felix_Kjellberg_DE25/exercises/exercise_0/exercise_0.md

 &nbsp; c) Explain the purpose of the LIMIT or OFFSET clause in a SQL query.

+LIMIT is used to limit the amount of rows show
+OFFSET will exclude amount of rows

 &nbsp; d) What are the primary functions of the Data Definition Language (DDL) in SQL?

 &nbsp; e) Explain the differences between the Data Manipulation Language (DML) and Data Definition Language (DDL).